-INTERIM BULLYING PREVENTION AND INTERVENTION INCIDENT REPORTING FORM
+BULLYING PREVENTION AND INTERVENTION INCIDENT REPORTING FORM

-I. INTAKE
+INTAKE

-1. Name of Reporter/Person Filing the Report:
+Name of Reporter/Person Filing the Report: n will be taken against an alleged aggressor solely on the

-2. Check whether you are the: Target of the behavior
+Check whether you are the: Target of the behavior Reporter (not the target)

-3. 3.
-Check whether you are a: 🗌 Student  Staff member (specify role)
+Check whether you are a: 🗌 Student 🔄 Staff member (specify role)

-Parent Administrator Other (specify)
+🗌 Parent  Administra tor 🗌 Other (specify)

 Your contact information/telephone number:

-4. If student, state your school: Grade:
+.
+If student, state your school: Grade:

-5. If staff member, state your school or work site:
+If staff member, state your school or work site:

-6. Information about the Incident:
+Information about the Incident:

 Name of Target (of behavior):

 Name of Aggressor (Person who engaged in the behavior):

 Date(s) of Incident(s):

 Time When Incident(s) Occurred:

 Location of Incident(s) (Be as specific as possible):

-7. Witnesses (List people who saw the incident or have information about it):
+Witnesses (List people who saw the incident or have informat tion about it):

 Name: Student Staff Other

 Name: Student Staff Other

 Name: Student Staff Other

+Name of Reporter/Person Filing the Report: (Note: Reports may be made anonymously, but no disciplinary action basis of an anonymous report.)
+Check whether you are the: Target of the behavior Check whether you are a: Student Staff member Parent Administration Your contact information/telephone number: